jsiek/arete/README.md

 other pointer.

 If the `kill_when_zero` flag is set to true, then the pointer is killed when its `permission` reaches zero.
-This flag is needed for `let` variables.
+This used for `let` variables.

+The if `no_give_backs` flag is set to true, then when the pointer is killed, it does not give its permissions back to its ender (as it normally would).
+This is used for `var` variables.

 A *null* pointer is a pointer whose `address` is `None`.